 Always Keep Record

-One of the best ways to utilize a paper check is to record all your usage in a checkbook ledger.
+One of the best ways to utilize a paper check is to record all your users in a checkbook ledger.
 If you have a checkbook that comes with carbon paper, then ensure to use it each and every time.
-However, if your checkbook doesn’t come with a duplicate copy, then ensure to always record your paper check transactions on a checkbook ledger.
+However, if your checkbook doesn’t come with a duplicate copy, then ensure to always record your transactions on a checkbook ledger.

 Keep Them Safe

-Besides recording every usage of your paper check, it’s also essential to keep your paper check safe.
+Besides recording every usage of your paper check, it’s also essential to keep your checks safe.
 Remember that even a single sheet of paper check can cause irrevocable damage to your finances.
-Therefore, always ensure to keep count of your paper checks and keep your checkbook secure whenever you are not using it.
+Therefore, always ensure to keep count them and keep your checkbook secure whenever you are not using it.